-To restore a openSUSE Leap 10-like behavior, M_MMAP_THRESHOLD should be set to 1281024.
-This can be done with mallopt() call from the application, or via setting MAL-LOC_MMAP_THRESHOLD environment variable before running the application.
+To restore behavior similar to older releases, M\MMAP\THRESHOLD should be set to 128\1024.
+This can be done with mallopt() call from the application, or via setting MAL-LOC\MMAP\THRESHOLD environment variable before running the application.

-14.2.2 Reducing Kernel Memory Overheads
+14.2.2 Reducing kernel memory overheads